dev-florian/fullib-js/readme.md

 - New anim options ( trigger elem on the top / middle / bottom )
 - New split text animation

+## News 1.6.2
+- [Animation] Rewrite calc of animation function

+## News 1.6.1
+- [Animation] Added data attributes to HTML and new options

 ## News 1.6.0
 - [Animation] Detection scroll now take full height of element ( don't stop at the top of the element )
 - [Animation] Added new function for choosing transition